SnapSearch/SnapSearch-Clients/README.md

 ### API Limits
 You should select a plan that best matches your estimates for the number of "crawls" that search engine robots execute on your site.
 The number of crawls can be estimated by getting the average monthly number of crawls from the relevant search engines.
 This information can be extracted from the web master tools or server side analytics that track robots.
 Google analytics or javascript based analytics cannot be used since most search engines do not execute javascript.
 For example, let's take the 3 largest international search engines, that is Google, Bing and Yahoo.
 To get Google's crawl rate, you need to have your webmaster tools setup and check the Crawl Stats.
 This will give you the monthly crawl rate.
 Then go to Bing's webmaster tools and check the Crawl Information.
 This will give the monthly crawl rate that is combined from Bing and Yahoo.
 Add these 2 up and you get a good estimate.
 Now there are other search engines involved, but it may be difficult to get crawl statistics.
 For each crawler you want to satisfy you'll need to take the average monthly visits between each crawler and multiply them by the number of crawlers you want to satisfy.
 These crawl rates can change quickly, so check often to see if you're hitting your limits.

 Cached pages can be free.
 Number of pages is unlimited.
 API limits is on fresh requests.
-You may need to specify limits on size.
-Which can be like 50mb or something.
-50mb = 50000 kb which equals about 3500 pages.